sachidumaleesha/Movie-Booking-WebApp/Version-01/README.md

 Steps to follow

-01: Copy movie-booking-system folder
+01: Copy movie-booking-system folder <br>
-02: Paste the folder under this path C:/xampp/htdocs/
+02: Paste the folder under this path C:/xampp/htdocs/ <br>
-03: Open Xampp and start Apache and MySQL
+03: Open Xampp and start Apache and MySQL <br>
-04: Open web browser and goto localhost/phpmyadmin/
+04: Open web browser and goto localhost/phpmyadmin/ <br>
-05: Create new database called cinemix.
+05: Create new database called cinemix. <br>
-06: Click on import button and choose the SQL Query file under database folder in movie-booking-system folder and click on go button to execute the quires.
+06: Click on import button and choose the SQL Query file under database folder in movie-booking-system folder and click on go button to execute the quires. <br>
-07: open new tab and paste: localhost/movie-booking-system/
+07: open new tab and paste: localhost/movie-booking-system/ <br>

 -- User Login Credentials --
 username: user